 Social media is beyond networking: Many moons ago, social media was all about social networking websites.
-Websites such as Orkut and Facebook were mainly used to keep in touch with long lost friends, the college community, alumni, or distant relatives.
+Orkut and Facebook were mainly used to keep in touch with long-lost friends, the college community, alumni, or distant relatives.
 The options were limited.

 Nowadays, you can do a lot more than add friends and share photos and posts with them.
-For instance, you can get the latest news and reactions to the news by checking your newsfeeds.
-Similarly, you can share or retweet interesting posts with your network and even create your professional profile (LinkedIn).
+For instance, you can get the latest news and reactions to the news by checking your newsfeed.
+Similarly, you can share or retweet exciting posts with your network and even create your professional profile (LinkedIn).

-Moreover, information is bite-sized on social media, making it easy to go through even when one is in a hurry.
-Some keywords and hashtags are all that you require to get the latest information on the go right at your fingertips.
-Also, you can promote your business and services and reach out to millions of your potential customers without spending a fortune, and this is just the tip of the iceberg!
+Moreover, information is bite-sized on social media, making it easy to go through even in a hurry.
+Some keywords and hashtags are all you require to get the latest information on the go right at your fingertips.
+Also, you can promote your business and services and reach out to millions of potential customers without spending a fortune, and this is just the tip of the iceberg!
 This takes us to the next point.

-Social media is a great marketing prop: Social media platforms serve as a marketing tool for numerous small, medium, and large companies.
-There is hardly any renowned brand, which does not have its presence on at least one of the leading social media channels.
+Social media is an excellent marketing prop: Social media platforms serve as a marketing tool for numerous small, medium, and large companies.
+There is hardly any renowned brand that does not have its presence on at least one of the leading social media channels.
 This is because the rewards associated with social media are many.
-First, it is a convenient and fast-paced tool, using which you can provide enhanced customer care.
+First, it is a convenient and fast-paced tool using which you can provide enhanced customer care.
 It allows you to interact and engage with your customers on a one-to-one basis through your company’s profile page.
-Additionally, you can also build up trust and improve your brand’s image online by responding to their feedback, complaints, suggestions, and reviews from them and replying to their queries.
+Additionally, you can build trust and improve your brand’s image online by responding to their feedback, complaints, suggestions, and reviews, and replying to their queries.

-You can also go for paid or unpaid promotional strategies on social media to innovatively market your products and services and reach out to a mind-boggling number of potential customers compared to taking the traditional route.
-Everything is a click away.
+You can also go for paid or unpaid promotional strategies on social media to innovatively market your products and services and reach out to a mind-boggling number of potential customers compared to the traditional route.
+But, again, everything is a click away.

 Social media allows customers to make an informed decision: If social media platforms help marketers promote their business online, it also helps customers make an informed decision.
-For instance, they can determine the pros and cons of a product or a service before settling for the same.
-They need to check the official pages of the brand in question and see how it has been rated or reviewed by fellow customers.
-They can get genuine reviews from end-users as opposed to testimonials posted on the sellers’ websites.
+For instance, they can determine a product’s or service’s pros and cons before settling for the same.
+They need to check the brand’s official pages in question and see how it has been rated or reviewed by fellow customers.
+They can get genuine end-user reviews instead of testimonials posted on the sellers’ websites.
 It gives them a broader view.

-These are some of the many reasons, which work in favor of social media and support the fact that it is here to stay for a long time to come.
+These are some of the many reasons that work in favor of social media and support that it is here to stay for a long time to come.
 What do you think?
-Is it a fad, or will it continue to be as popular in the years to come?
+Is it a fad, or will it continue to be as popular in the future?
 Feel free to share your views with us through comments.

-John Siebert is the President and CEO of Tranquil Blue – Tampa Website Designer that focuses on website design, mobile app development, and search engine marketing.
+John Siebert is the President and CEO of Tranquil Blue – Tampa Website Designer, focusing on website design, mobile app development, and search engine marketing.